drogue-iot/embedded-tls/examples/embassy/README.md

 # Embassy runtime example

-This example show how you can use drogue-tls with the embassy async runtime.
+This example show how you can use embedded-tls with the embassy async runtime.
 It will attempt to connect to an endpoint, send a "ping" message, and expect a "pong" response.

 First, create the tap0 interface.
 You only need to do this once.